Leon Silver

 Leon Theodore "Lee" Silver (April 9, 1925 – January 31, 2022) was an American geologist who was professor of geology at the California Institute of Technology (Caltech).
 He was an instructor to the Apollo 13, 15, 16, and 17 astronaut crews.
 Working with the National Aeronautics and Space Administration (NASA), he taught astronauts how to perform field geology, essentially creating lunar field geology as a new discipline.
 His training is credited with a significant improvement in the J-Mission Apollo flights' scientific returns.
 After the Apollo program, he became a member of the United States National Academy of Sciences in 1974.
 He retired in 1996 as the W. M. Keck Foundation Professor for Resource Geology, emeritus, at Caltech.

 Early life and education

 Silver was born in Monticello, New York, on April 9, 1925, as the youngest of five children.
-His parents were Jewish immigrants from Russia and Poland, who moved the family to Waterbury, Connecticut soon after he was born.
+His parents were immigrants from Russia and Poland, who moved the family to Waterbury, Connecticut soon after he was born.
 He graduated from Crosby High School in 1942.

 After spending a year at the Colorado School of Mines before being called up by the Navy in 1943 as a member of the Navy V-12 Program, Silver earned his B.S. in civil engineering at the University of Colorado Boulder in 1945.
 He later earned an M.S. in geology at the University of New Mexico in 1948 and a Ph.D. in geology and geochemistry at the California Institute of Technology in 1955.